Halloween is one of the most exciting seasonal events for children, and toddlers are the perfect age to start enjoying this unique time of the year.

 Hever Castle and Gardens is the place to be this October half term with their plethora of Halloween-related features and fun.
 Fancy dress is much encouraged!

-The whole grounds will be seasonally decorated and you’ll be able to become a perfect little monster on the Ghoul School Audio Trail.
+The whole grounds will be seasonally decorated and you’ll be able to follow the two trails — one indoor and one outdoor.
 If you’re concerned about vampires this year, make sure you join in with the garlic bulb planting workshop during your visit.

-You can expect Halloween fun every day during October half term at Mead Open Farm during their Pumpkin Spooktacular event.
+You can expect Halloween fun every day during October half term at Mead Open Farm during their Freaky FunFest event.

 There’s plenty to do for little ones at Waddesdon Manor this coming Halloween, with features held over the entire October half term holiday.

-Waddesdon is also hosting a spooky afternoon tea during the week, which features such delights as ghost meringue, mummified gingerbread men and even brains! 🧟♀️
+The main event is the spooky afternoon tea during the week, which features such delights as ghost meringue, mummified gingerbread men and even brains! 🧟♀️

 Halloween at Blenheim Palace